cfyang911007/Gilliamella/README.md

 #Overview

-In this directory, the approach used to sequencing processing and differentially expressed genes analysis
+The approach used to sequencing processing and differentially expressed genes analysis

 #01.rawdata_to_read_summarization